pmndrs/zustand/readme.md

 ## Reading/writing state and reacting to changes outside of components

-Sometimes you need to access the state in a non-reactive way, or act upon the store.
+Sometimes you need to access state in a non-reactive way, or act upon the store.
 For these cases the resulting hook has utility functions attached to its prototype.

 ```jsx
 const useStore = create(() => ({ paw: true, snout: true, fur: true }))